Heat Transfer

 What is the lumped system assumption and why?

-• Most heat transfer problems are complex because temperature varies in both with time and space
+Most heat transfer problems are complex because temperature varies with both space and time

-• In lumped systems, temperature only varies with time and not space
+• In lumped systems, temperature only varies with time (not space)

 A copper ball (lumped system)